-Rohingya Refugees Deeply Skeptical About Repatriation Plan

-In the Hakimpara refugee camp in Cox's Bazar, Bangladesh, Rohingya refugees are denouncing a new repatriation deal that aims to return hundreds of thousands of Rohingya from Bangladesh to Myanmar over the next two years.
-Their primary objection to the plan, which is supposed to start sending refugees back this week, is that it doesn't grant them safety or citizenship in Myanmar.
+Plan To Send Rohingya Refugees Back To Myanmar Is Put On Hold

 "Without justice we will never go back," says 30-year-old Shafika Khatun.
-"We need our rights and our citizenship in Myanmar."
+"We need our rights and our citizenship in Myanmar.
+Now if we go back they'll kill us."

 Khatun is one of the more than 650,000 Rohingya who have fled Myanmar since the military launched what it calls cleanup operations against "terrorists" five months ago.